ClementTsang/bottom/README.md

 A top clone, written in Rust.
 Inspired by both [gtop](https://github.com/aksakalli/gtop) and [gotop](https://github.com/cjbassi/gotop)

 ![Quick demo recording](assets/recording_1.gif)
-_Note that the background you see is not part of the app, that's just because I use a slightly transparent terminal._

 ## Installation

 ### Linux

 You can install by cloning and using `cargo build --release`, or download the pre-compiled binary in Releases.
-Note this needs the nightly toolchain if you are building.

 ### Windows

 You can currently install by cloning and building yourself.
-Note this needs the nightly toolchain if you are building.
+You may need to install a font like [FreeMono](https://fonts2u.com/free-monospaced.font) for font support to work properly, unfortunately.

 ### MacOS